Bogoljub Karić: Career

+During the 1970s, Karić opened his own company Technicar which managed crop-growing tools.
+This led to the establishment of the first private factory in Eastern Europe under the name Kosovo Univerzum.

+Afterwards, the Karić family grew their private company businesses into a large company known as The Astra (BK) Group.
+It encompasses numerous sectors including manufacturing, civil engineering and constructing, International wholesales export-import trading, telecommunications and electronic media, banking and finance, science and education and charitable activities.

-In 1987 he established first private construction company in Moscow (ex USSR) which is nowadays one of the largest construction companies in Europe.
+In 1987 he established first private construction company in Moscow, in the then USSR.

-In 2002, Karić created the Association of Industrialists and Entrepreneurs of Yugoslavia, the first true association of private businessmen in Yugoslavia set up since World War II.
+In 2002, Karić created the Association of Industrialists and Entrepreneurs of Yugoslavia.

-In 2006 he established another construction company named DANA HOLDINGS.
-Dana Holdings is a leading, fully integrated real estate, investment and development company of residential, industrial, commercial, educational and mixed-use projects as well as PPP investments in emerging markets.
-The company has successfully completed construction projects totaling millions of square meters for the Russian government, Moscow City Government, the Government of Yakutia, Kazakhstan, Uzbekistan, Tajikistan, Kyrgyzstan, Ukraine, Belarus, Moldova, Armenia, Azerbaijan, Georgia and other countries of the former Soviet Union.
+In 2006 he established another construction company named DANA HOLDINGS, a real estate, investment and development company of residential, industrial, commercial, educational and mixed-use projects as well as PPP investments in emerging markets.

-Education and science work

-He completed primary and high school in Pec, he graduated from the Faculty of Natural Sciences and Mathematics in Pristina, with the major in geography.
-He obtained his MA diploma from Faculty of Economics in Niš with thesis in Organization and development of medium-sized enterprises.

-Karić wrote several research papers published in country and abroad.
-Many of these lectures are published in various magazines he owned.
-He is author of many books which focus on private business, finance, and financial management which were written by bachelor and master students at his own universities.
+Karić has written several research papers published in his country of origin and abroad.
+He has also authored books on private business, finance, and financial management.

+In 2006, Karić fled Serbia to Russia after the Serbian Prosecutor's Office began an investigation against him for alleged fake investments through his mobile operator Mobtel.
+He returned to Serbia in December 2016 after the investigation was dropped.

 Political and social activities

 Karić ran for President of Serbia in the June 2004 Presidential Election, polling nearly 20% of the vote.
-His message was on the supremacy of economy over politics, the need to fundamentally transform Serbian society into a modern European democracy and revitalise its economy.